ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 ### 2. Kana

 * **Approx. time:** 1 to 2 weeks (along with kana)
-* **Staff note:** We expect all new staff to be able to read both hiragana and katakana before coming to Japan.

 Time to attach the sounds you have learnt to Japanese symbols.
 Hiragana and katakana are the basic syllabic scripts that make up the Japanese writing system, along with Kanji (Chinese characters).